bhuisgen/neon-webdocs/docs/neon/configuration/loader/loader/index.md

 - The loader is executed `15` seconds after the instance startup and then every `900` seconds.
 - For each pass all rules are evaluated and execute the parser module `raw`.
-- The `raw` perser triggers the provider **api** to fetch the resources and store/refresh them into the server state.
+- The `raw` parser triggers the provider **api** to fetch the resources and store/refresh them into the server state.

 ## Directives